 - 5. Correct the crazy sentences. - a) All plants use asexual reproduction. - b) In self-pollination, the pollen goes from the pistil of a flower to the stamen of the same flower. - c) The stamen grows around the seed into an ovule. - d) Runners are roots that grow along the ground. - 6.
-Complete the sentences with systems, tissues, cells and organs. - form that make up .
-Organs form . - 7.
 Choose words to write correct sentences in your notebook.
-Write sentences with the extra words.
+There are some extra words!

-soft exoskeleton viviparous three hard spines carnivores ecosystem herbivores producers oviparous
+soft exoskeleton viviparous three hard spines carnivores oxygen herbivores six oviparous

-- 1. Some molluscs have a shell for protection.

-- 2. Arthropods have main body parts.

-- 3. Annelids have bodies divided into segments.

-- 4. All mammals are \\\\\.

-- 5. Almost all amphibians are

-- 6. Plants are

-- 7. An is the combination of a habitat and its community of living things.
+- 1. There are common groups of invertebrates. - 2.
+Some molluscs have a shell for protection. - 3.
+Arthropods have main body parts. - 4.
+Every animal needs to live. - 5.
+Annelids have bodies divided into segments. - 6.
+All mammals are . - 7.
+Almost all amphibians are - 7.
+Think .
+Write your own sentences with the extra words from activity 4.